Ukraine's arms firms walk tightrope between Kiev and Moscow

 Now, in the face of the Ukrainian crisis and greater economic hardship, Yuzhmash faces a difficult balancing act between its political masters in Kiev, its biggest customer in Russia and the threat from pro-Russia separatists in eastern Ukraine who have tried raiding factory stockpiles.

-The plight of Yuzhmash, whose full name is the Southern Machine-building Plant, highlights the importance of defense ties between Moscow and Kiev for both sides.
+The plight of Yuzhmash, whose full name is the Southern Machine-building Plant, highlights the importance of defence ties between Moscow and Kiev for both sides.

-"Whether it likes it or not, Russia's defense industry is wedded to Ukraine.
-The interconnection is very deep rooted, and the divorce can only be messy," said Ruslan Pukhov, director of Moscow-based defense think-tank CAST.
+"Whether it likes it or not, Russia's defence industry is wedded to Ukraine.
+The interconnection is very deep rooted, and the divorce can only be messy," said Ruslan Pukhov, director of Moscow-based defence think-tank CAST.

 "We're not talking about hundreds and hundreds of components, systems and so on.
 We're talking about thousands and thousands," he said.